 The first day of the first Kwanzaa is celebrated in Los Angeles under the direction of Maulana Karenga, the chair of Black Studies at California State University at Long Beach.
 The seven-day holiday, which has strong African roots, was designed by Dr. Karenga as a celebration of African American family, community, and culture.

-In 1965, a deadly riot broke out in the predominantly black Watts neighborhood of Los Angeles, leaving 34 people dead, 1,000 injured, and $40 million worth of property destroyed.
-Karenga, a former black activist, was deeply disturbed by the devastation and searched for a way to overcome the despair he felt had gripped the African American community in the riot's aftermath.
-He founded Us, a black cultural organization, and looked to Africa in search of practices and concepts that might empower and unite the nation's African American community.
-Inspired by Africa's harvest celebrations, he decided to develop a nonreligious holiday that would stress the importance of family and community while giving African Americans an opportunity to explore their African identities.
+In 1965, a deadly riot broke out in the predominantly Black Watts neighborhood of Los Angeles, leaving 34 people dead, 1,000 injured, and $40 million worth of property destroyed.
+Karenga, a former Black activist, was deeply disturbed by the devastation and searched for a way to overcome the despair he felt had gripped the African American community in the rebellion's aftermath.
+He founded Us, a Black cultural organization, and looked to Africa in search of practices and concepts that might empower and unite the nation’s African American community.
+Inspired by Africa’s harvest celebrations, he decided to develop a nonreligious holiday that would stress the importance of family and community while giving African Americans an opportunity to explore their African identities.